-This project is extending the 395 Express Lanes for eight miles north from Turkeycock Run near Edsall Road to the vicinity of Eads Street in Arlington.
+This project is extending the 395 Express Lanes about eight miles north, from the Turkeycock Run interchange near Edsall Road to the vicinity of Eads Street in Arlington.
 To learn how the 395 Express Lanes will work, visit www.expresslanes.com/395.

 The two existing High Occupancy Vehicle (HOV) lanes are being converted to express lanes and a third lane is being added, providing three reversible express lanes.

-The improvements primarily are being built within the existing footprint of the I-395 HOV lanes.
+The improvements are being mostly built within the existing footprint of the I-395 HOV lanes.

-In November 2015, the commonwealth signed a framework agreement, establishing that the 395 Express Lanes extension be done by Transurban under the current 95 Express Lanes Comprehensive Agreement with the Virginia Department of Transportation (VDOT.)
+In November 2015, the commonwealth signed a framework agreement establishing that the 395 Express Lanes extension be done by Transurban under the current 95 Express Lanes Comprehensive Agreement with VDOT.

 There will be a dedicated annual payment by Transurban for transit services and multimodal strategies identified in a study led by Virginia’s Department of Rail and Public Transportation.

 Vehicles with three or more people can use the express lanes free, while vehicles with fewer than three people can choose to pay a variable toll and use the express lanes.

-- Providing new travel options for single-occupant drivers
+- Provide new travel options for single-occupant drivers.